Skip to content

 Common uses:

-• Put master on the right instead of left (horizontal mirror)
+• Put main area on the right instead of left (horizontal mirror)

 • Create bottom-up layouts from top-down ones (vertical mirror)